runtimeverification/gitbook-kontrol/guides/kontrol-example/linked-library-example.md

 > ... code is reused using the DELEGATECALL (CALLCODE until Homestead) feature of the EVM.
 This means that if library functions are called, their code is executed in the context of the calling contract, ...

-'CALLER_ID' is the address used to call the `LinkedLibTest.testSquare` test function in the test contract.
+The symbolic `CALLER_ID` represents the address used by Kontrol to initiate the proof and to invoke the `LinkedLibTest.testSquare` function in the test contract.
-This explains why the symbolic `CALLER_ID` is used to call the linked library function.
+Since the library function is accessed using `DELEGATECALL`, the same symbolic caller is used.
+Internally,
-The branching takes place because the prover considers every case for which the `CALLER_ID` could be one of the addresses present in the network state.
+The branching occurs because the prover evaluates all possible scenarios where:
+ 1. `CALLER_ID` matches one of the addresses present in the network state.
+ 2. `CALLER_ID` it is distinct from any of the existing accounts.

 So, what can we do?